l1mey112/me.l-m.dev/README.md

 I worked hard to make a nice interface, one which is fast and dynamic, and uses zero JavaScript.
 I relied a lot on the existing HTTP standard + URLs, to jump you to specific parts of the page and use HTML forms to change content.

-Jump links using `/#00000000` are used extensively by the backend to route the client.
+Jump links using `/?p=00000000##` are used extensively by the backend to route the client.

+Proper configurable pagination is supported.

 # safe youtube + spotify embed